 A convenient location - the first effort

 In 1840, the London and Southampton Railway company opened what is today the mainline between London and Southampton.
-Their railway was huge success, and with the railway industry becoming increasingly competitive, the owners were keen to access their surrounding network before a rival.
-They therefore proposed serving the busy port at Portsmouth, by building a short extension from Eastleigh.
+Their railway was huge success, and with the railway industry becoming increasingly competitive, the owners were keen to exploit the surrounding potential before a rival.
+They therefore proposed serving the busy port at Portsmouth, by building an extension from Eastleigh.
 There appears to be no proposed route for this line, but logically it would have stopped at Fareham - but probably on the north side to avoid any viaducts having to be built.
 A look at a map suggests crossing the Uplands area (which at the time would have been mostly farmland) would be the most direct route, but local knowledge suggests this would have required significant earthworks.
 In a time before any major roads or local landmarks, this short-lived proposal could have changed the town we know considerably.

 In the event, Portsmouth objected to its city being an afterthought on the existing busy Southampton route, and to its port being served by a company named after Southampton, so the plan was blocked.

 A secondary angle